Pincer-org/Pincer/docs/interactions.rst

 Arguments
 ---------

-Arguments are more variables in the command.
+Every parameter besides ``ctx`` and ``self`` is inferred to be a slash command argument.
 Notice how `word` is typehinted as string.
 Pincer uses type hints to infer the argument type that you want.

 .. code-block:: python